 - Review weak password checks regularly.
 Align password length, complexity, and rotation policies as per strong password policy.

-A08: Software & Data Integrity Failures
+A08:2025 Software or Data Integrity Failures

 Mitigation: